orange is the new black

 I was not hooked from the beginning.
-I’d say the first three episodes, with its complex exposition and waaaay too much of that dude famous for screwing a pie, are enough to turn off many but the most persistent.
-It is still funny, and the exposition is necessary for us to get to know Piper, but it does take a while to find it's feet (the rewind-over-and-over shower scene in the first minute nonwithstanding).
+The first three episodes, with its complex exposition and waaaay too much of that dude famous for screwing a pie, were almost enough to turn me off.
+It is still funny, and the exposition is necessary for us to get to know Piper, but it does take a while to find it's feet (the rewind-worthy shower scene in the first minute nonwithstanding).

 Piper Chapman (Taylor Schilling) is an entitled, spoiled white girl with a rebellious streak who is sentenced to 15 months for a youthful indiscretion.
-In her early twenties she fell in love with Alex Vause (Laura Prepon from That 70’s Show), and followed her around the world, despite knowing that Alex was part of an international drug cartel.
-She carried a suitcase of money one time, which was enough to get her named ten years later after her relationship with Alex is ancient history and the drug ring falls apart.
+In her early twenties she fell in love with Alex Vause (Laura Prepon), and followed her around the world, despite knowing that Alex was part of an international drug cartel.
+She carried a suitcase of money one time, which was enough to get her named in a case ten years later after her relationship with Alex is ancient history.

 Piper’s fiance Larry (pie-boy Jason Biggs), while taken aback at first, is incredibly supportive.
-So Piper goes scared shitless off to prison, and starts her journey into hell.
-To her surprise (but not ours), Piper’s old flame Alex is doing time too, and Piper is caught between her outside life and her inside needs.
-(Which, in a shallow aside, answers the question of whether or not Laura Prepon would look good wearing a sack.
-Just sayin')
+So Piper goes scared shitless off to prison.
+To her surprise (but not ours), her old flame Alex is doing time too, and Piper is caught between her outside life and her inside needs.

-It takes Piper a long time to discover that this journey is meant to teach her to have the courage to be who she really is.
+It takes Piper a while to discover that this journey is meant to teach her to have the courage to be who she really is.
 In the meantime she's a one-woman freakshow.
 It is borderline psychotic how many time she sticks her foot in it.
-But no matter how crazy the other inmates are, no matter how many moments of pure hilarity and shocking violence, the show never loses its focus on Piper.
+But no matter how crazy the other inmates are, no matter how many moments of pure hilarity and shocking violence, the show never loses its focus.
 Schilling carries a huge load here, at least in season one, and it was actually a relief in later seasons when the writers took to the surrounding cast with gusto and showed us there are more than a few sides to the story.

-What I really loved about Schilling's performance is that in between disasters Piper shows real grit and an underlying stubbornness to fail, as if to remind us every time we start to lose faith in her that she's worth cheering for after all.
-If only she'd wake up and realise that Alex is the only person on earth who sees her for exactly who she is and loves her anyway.
-Oh well, I'm sure we have a few seasons left for her to figure that out.
+In between disasters Piper shows real grit and an underlying stubbornness to fail, as if to remind us every time we start to lose faith in her that she's worth cheering for after all.

 The supporting cast is magical.
-Led by Captain Janeway herself Kate Mulgrew as queen-bee Red (seriously, even as a Russian criminal mastermind she oozes class), Natasha Lyonne (fellow American Pie alumni and the gayest straight girl in movies), comedienne Lea DeLaria, transexual activist Laverne Cox, an almost-unrecognisable Taryn Manning (Sons of Anarchy)... they are all so freaking great.
+Led by Captain Janeway herself Kate Mulgrew as queen-bee Red (seriously, even as a Russian criminal mastermind she oozes class), Natasha Lyonne (fellow American Pie alumni and the gayest straight girl in movies), comedienne Lea DeLaria, transexual activist Laverne Cox, an almost-unrecognisable Taryn Manning (Sons of Anarchy), Uzo Aduba, Samira Wiley... they are all so freaking great.
 This is without a doubt more female talent in one show than has ever been seen before.